M-creator-ai/M-creator-ai/README.md

-- 👋 Hi, I’m @M-creator-ai
+- 👋 Hi, I’m @M-creator-ai- 👀
-- 👀 I’m interested in
+- I’m interested in backend ,python and shell scripting
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python and Html
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any python projects
-- 📫 How to reach me ...
+- 📫 How to reach me leckiemuriuki@gmail.com

 <!---
 M-creator-ai/M-creator-ai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.